 Please see section 6.1.1.4 on PSO Capacity Allocations.

-6.3 Compliance against 3.3.a (bundled services and pooling of nominations)
+5.3 Compliance against 3.3.a

 Only Stogit (IT) and Edison Stoccaggio (IT) do not offer bundled services - but in these cases the regulatory framework requires only the provision of unbundled services.